Energy Efficiency Standards

 Technical Resource Manual

 The evaluation of ratepayer-funded energy efficiency programs in Ohio relies on regulatory orders.
 Both the utilities and the Public Utilities Commission of Ohio administer evaluations.
-Rules and requirements for these evaluations are drafted in the Draft Technical Reference Manual and the Draft Technical Reference Manual.
+Rules and requirements for these evaluations are drafted in the Draft Technical Reference Manual.
 Evaluations are conducted statewide and for each of the utilities.

 State Energy Plan or Vision

 Governor Kasich's 21st Century Energy Policy focuses heavily on supply-side energy production, but promotes energy efficiency to help offset rising energy prices.
 It does this by improving state building energy efficiency, bringing new efficiency technologies and programs to Ohio, increasing the efficiency of state fleets and expanding customer access to green energy pricing programs.

 State Agency Energy Reduction Requirement

 There is no longer a specific requirement for state agency energy reduction.
 The previous requirement by former Governor Strickland ordered the creation of a cabinet-level energy advisor, directed state agencies to audit buildings and achieve a 5% reduction in energy use that fiscal year and a 15% reduction by the end of four fiscal years.
 That order expired on January 1, 2011 and has not been renewed.
 The state does encourage energy efficiency in state buildings and provides support through the Office of Energy Services.

 The Office of Energy Services (OES) within the State Architect's Office provides engineering, design and contracting assistance to state agencies to achieve cost-effective reductions in energy use, and the OES uses the US Department of Energy's Portfolio Manager software to meet the requirements for energy efficiency in new state building construction.